AmpersandTarski/documentation/syntax/concept.md

 ## Semantics
 This statement lets you define a Concept, i.e. a set of things.
 A concept has a name that starts with an uppercase, and a description.
 Optionally a reference may be supplied.
+A concept can be defined anywhere within the context.